dat3Cph/material/docs/projects/sp-2-api-hub/README.md

 1. Write tests for the DAO and Service Layer.
 Use JUnit, Hamcrest, and test containers.
 You don't need to test all methods in the Service Layer, and certainly not in the DTOs and Entities.
 But you should test the methods that are directly used in the endpoints.

 2. Write tests for the endpoints.
 Use JUnit, Hamcrest, Rest Assured, and test containers.
 You should also test the security of the endpoints, and not only happy path cases.
 Also test the error handling in the API.
+Could be for unauthorized access, not found, bad request etc.

 ### 4. Deploying the API